rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-11-calculus-of-variations.md

 What we just did was gloss over a huge subject in three short paragraphs.
 Yes it makes me uncomfortable too.
-However, instead of worrying about the details left out, our approach for now is to focus on using the above as a recipe: Given an optimization problem expressed in terms of and objective function and constraints involving $x$, $y$ and $y'$, use the Euler-Lagrange equation to get a differential equation and solve it for $y$.
+However, instead of worrying about the details left out, our approach for now is to focus on using the above as a recipe: Given an optimization objective and constraints do the following:

+1. Construction an $L$ function in terms of $x$, $y$ and $y'$ (assuming this is possible)

+2. Use the Euler-Lagrange equation to get a differential equation for $y(x)$ and

+3. solve the differential equation for $y$ to get the actual curve.

 Once this process is familiar and trusted, it becomes easier to appreciate the derivation.
 Now lets test how the recipe works on a couple of classic problems.

 ### Isoperimetric problem